anusaclubs/anusaclubs.github.io/docs/events/marketing-guide.md

 You don't need to be a graphic design expert to create great marketing materials.

-*   **Canva:** The most user-friendly and popular option for creating social media graphics and posters.
+*   **Canva:** A user-friendly and popular option for creating social media graphics and posters.
 Highly recommended for all clubs.
-*   **Adobe InDesign / Inkscape:** More powerful tools for those with more design experience.
+The base version of Canva is free, but you can apply for a free Pro account if the club is a registered NFP.
+This gives you access to more templates and design elements.
+See [Canva for Nonprofits](https://www.canva.com/canva-for-nonprofits/) for details.
+*   **Inkscape:** A free, open-source vector graphics editor that can be used for more complex designs.
+See [Inkscape](https://inkscape.org/) for details.
+*   **Adobe Creative Cloud:** If a club member has access to Adobe products, they can use tools like Photoshop, Illustrator, and Premiere Pro for graphic design, video editing, and more.
+Staff (including casual tutors) can get a free license through the [ANU IT Service Desk](https://services.anu.edu.au/information-technology/software-systems/adobe-creative-cloud), although this is not available to students who are not employed by the university.